-ASMR is a sensory experience, in which an auditory or visual trigger stimulates a tingling sensation on the skin.
+ASMR is a sensory experience in which an auditory or visual trigger stimulates a tingling sensation on the skin.

 This tends to start in the scalp and move down the neck into the back, following the line of the spine and spreading into the arms, as well.
 Many people describe it as a pleasurable or relaxing experience.

 Not everyone experiences ASMR.
-For those who do, watching online videos can stimulate the sensation and help with relaxation or sleep.
+For those who do, watching online videos

 - laundry detergent or dyes